 In reality, most service providers have not been operating on this model for decades.
 Driven by balance-sheet mechanics and consultants, service providers have been highly incentivised to outsource anything that could possibly be outsourced, and then some.

 In a modern telecommunications service provider, new equipment is deployed, configured, maintained and often financed by the vendor.
 Just to let that sink in, Huawei (and their close partners) already run and directly operate the mobile telecommunication infrastructure for over 100 million European subscribers.

 The host service provider often has no detailed insight in what is going on, and would have a hard time figuring this out through their remaining staff.
 Rampant outsourcing has meant that most local expertise has also left the company, willingly or unwillingly.

 We recently asked a large European service provider why only part of their customers get IPv6 service, and how they pick which parts do or do not get such service.
 They could not tell us, and informed us they too would like to know

 Since the early 2000s at least, most billing has been outsourced.
-This works by sending all Call Detail Records (CDRs) to a third party, often from Israel or China.
+This works by sending all Call Detail Records (CDRs) to (systems maintained by) a third party, often from Israel or China.
 A CDR stores who called whom and for how long.
 More data might be attached, for example the location of the customer, or where the customer was roaming abroad etc.